quixio/quix-docs/docs/platform/tutorials/matlab/matlab-and-simulink.md

 	![create project from template](./images/simulink_set_up_project.png){width=600}

- 6. If you have your own MATLAB and Simulink functions packaged by following the steps in the preceding section, you can replace the contents of the `MATLAB` directory in the project with your own packages.
+ 6. To deploy your own functions and models, replace the contents of the `MATLAB` directory in the project with your packages.

  7. Replace the contents of the main function (`main.py` for Python, `Program.cs` for C#) with the following for your target programming language.
-They are responsible for calling the `engine` function with the correct arguments.
-If you are using your own models, update them to call your function instead.
+They are responsible for calling the `engine` function with the correct arguments:

 	=== "Python"